cabalism/hpack-dhall/README.md

 ## Imports and Functions

-With this safer and more capable alternative input format for hpack, we're able to simply describe the package and by leveraging imports and functions we're also able to do more.
+With this safer and more capable alternative input format for hpack, we're able to simply describe the package and by leveraging imports and functions we can do more.
 For instance we can create an `.hlint.yaml` from `default-extensions.dhall` shared with and imported by `package.dhall` and `hlint.dhall`;